 - information about the vehicle(s) affected by the lien such as make, model and year

-- amount of unpaid parking fines, late payment charges and costs, lien charges, towing fees, and daily storage fees as of the date the vehicle was seized and impounded
+- the amount of unpaid parking fines, late payment charges and costs, lien charges, towing fees and daily storage fees as of the date the vehicle was seized and impounded

 - the date that all unpaid fines, charges, and fees must be paid (15 days after the Notice is issued)